dsorokin/aivika-distributed-example-cqn/README.md

-# A Closed Queue Network Model for Distribued Module of Aivika
+# A Closed Queue Network Model for Distributed Aivika

 This is closed queue network model.